Batavia (1628 ship): Shipwreck

 In his journal, Pelsaert stated that on 15 June 1629, they sailed through a channel between a reef and the coast, finding an opening around midday at a latitude guessed to be about 23 degrees south where they were able to land, and water was found.
 The group spent the night on land.
 Pelsaert commented on the vast number of termite mounds in the vicinity and the plague of flies that afflicted them.
 Pelsaert stated that they continued north with the intention of finding the "river of Jacob Remmessens", identified first in 1622, but owing to the wind were unable to land.
 Drake-Brockman has suggested that this location is to be identified with Yardie Creek.

 It was not until the longboat reached the island of Nusa Kambangan in the Dutch East Indies that Pelsaert and the others found more water.
 The journey took 33 days, with everyone surviving.
-After their arrival in Batavia, the boatswain, Jan Evertsz, was arrested and executed for negligence and "outrageous behavior" before the loss of the ship (he was suspected to have been involved).
+After their arrival in Batavia, the boatswain, Jan Evertsz, was arrested and executed for negligence and "outrageous behaviour" before the loss of the ship (he was suspected to have been involved).
 Jacobsz was also arrested for negligence, although his culpability in the potential mutiny was not guessed by Pelsaert.

 Governor-General Jan Pieterszoon Coen immediately gave Pelsaert command of to rescue the other survivors, as well as to attempt to salvage riches from Batavias wreck.
 Within a month, Pelsaert reached the general area where the shipwreck had occurred, but it took another month of searching to locate the islands again.
 He finally arrived at the site only to discover that a bloody massacre had taken place among the survivors, reducing their numbers by at least a hundred.